A cancer diagnosis, treatment side effects and living with the uncertainty of infertility will probably affect your relationships and sexuality.

 Whether or not you have a partner, it may be a good idea to find out your fertility status as soon as you feel ready.
 This way, you can reflect on what you want and/or start a conversation with a partner about what the future may hold.

 Cancer, infertility and changes to your sexuality can put pressure on your relationship with a partner.

+Fertility issues cause some people to have a negative body image or feel that their body has ‘let them down’.
 It will take time to accept any physical and emotional changes.
 It may be helpful to: